What are text message interviews, and how can you ace them?

-Why is SMS interviewing popular?
-It helps recruiters find top talent and avoid wasting time in calling to pre-screen people over the phone.
-The next time you receive a message from a prospective company, here are a few messages you want to avoid sending:
+Why is SMS text-based interviewing popular?
+It helps recruiters find top talent and avoid wasting time in calling to pre-screen job candidates over the phone.
+The next time you receive a message from prospective hiring managers, here are a few messages you want to avoid sending:

 CU at the interview

 If you need to ask a general question, call or email the HR specialist directly.

 Long text messages should be avoided.
 Write a text as if you are using Twitter (280 characters).